jsemenjuk/crypto.com/README.md

 A number of tests fail when the 'validateMissingTrades' flag is true because of inconsistencies between the Candlesticks and the Trade count.
 There are also a few tests that fail for the ONE_MONTH interval.
 The assumption is that the ONE_MONTH interval starts on the 1st of the month.
 However, some data from the Crypto.com API proves that this assumption is false.

 The SEVEN_DAYS interval test errors are legit.
 The BTC_USDT is breaking due to a 'volume' mismatch.
-The CRO_USDT is breaking to do a 'low price' mismatch.
+The CRO_USDT is breaking due to a 'low price' mismatch.

 #### Documentation
 There is a mismatch between the API Documentation for 'public/get-trades' endpoint and actual data seen on 'https://uat-api.3ona.co/v2/public/get-trades'.
 There is additional 'result' wrapper above 'data' node on the 'uat-api' environment.